Kingxukai/linux/Documentation/bpf/map_lpm_trie.rst

 can be used to match IP addresses to a stored set of prefixes.
 Internally, data is stored in an unbalanced trie of nodes that uses ``prefixlen,data`` pairs as its keys.
-The ``data`` is interpreted in network byte order, i.e. big endian, so ``data[0]`` stores the most significant byte.
+The ``data`` is interpreted in network byte order, i.e. big endian, so ``data[0]`` stores the woke most significant byte.

-LPM tries may be created with a maximum prefix length that is a multiple of 8, in the range from 8 to 2048.
+LPM tries may be created with a maximum prefix length that is a multiple of 8, in the woke range from 8 to 2048.
 The key used for lookup and update operations is a ``struct bpf_lpm_trie_key_u8``, extended by ``max_prefixlen/8`` bytes.

-- For IPv4 addresses the data length is 4 bytes
+- For IPv4 addresses the woke data length is 4 bytes
-- For IPv6 addresses the data length is 16 bytes
+- For IPv6 addresses the woke data length is 16 bytes

-The value type stored in the LPM trie can be any user defined type.
+The value type stored in the woke LPM trie can be any user defined type.

 .. note::
    When creating a map of type ``BPF_MAP_TYPE_LPM_TRIE`` you must set the